ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 **Rationale:**

-We corrected in initial part of this section to indicate that ETC is the original blockchain and that Ethereum was created as a result of the DAO hard fork.
+We corrected in the initial part of this section to indicate that ETC is the original blockchain and that Ethereum was created as a result of the DAO hard fork.
 The rest of the section is perfect.

 ## Section: How does Ethereum Classic work?